 The objective of the Diagnostic Radiology residency at Icahn School of Medicine at Mount Sinai (West) is to train well-rounded, highly competent radiologists.
 We pride ourselves on maintaining a culture that promotes diversity, intellectual curiosity, and cohesiveness.
 Our residency training program offers a comprehensive curriculum with equal emphasis on formal teaching, informal education, and practical experience, with exposure to subspecialty training and research throughout the four years of residency.
-Learning opportunities involve cases from a diverse group of outpatient and inpatient hospital settings on the West Side of Manhattan, as well as educational opportunities at Mount Sinai Morningside, Mount Sinai Beth Israel and The Mount Sinai Hospital, and include relevant clinical and inpatient ward rotations.
+Learning opportunities involve cases from a diverse group of outpatient and inpatient hospital settings on the West Side of Manhattan, as well as educational opportunities at Mount Sinai Morningside, Mount Sinai Union Square and The Mount Sinai Hospital, and include relevant clinical and inpatient ward rotations.
 All of our affiliate medical centers provide access to new, state-of-the-art imaging equipment.

-We will be accepting 11 residents for the class of 2027.
+We will be accepting 11 residents for the class of 2028.